By Whit Sheppard

 Gamma, which is shorthand for “microgram per milliliter” or mcg/ml (sometimes shown as ug/ml) is essentially a more precise way of measuring ozone for medical purposes, rather than the g/hr (gram per hour) denomination that is more commonplace in ozone generators used for cleaning air and water.
 Air and water purification ozone generators can’t be effectively converted to gamma without some kind of analyzer to track the precise output at different flow rates and dial settings.
 They typically produce ozone that is not accurate enough for medical uses.

 Paracelsus is attributed to the famous phrase, “Sola dosis facit venenum,” which means “the dose makes the poison,” and that is true with ozone and all other compounds on Earth.
 Most people doing ozone therapy that stay within the suggested guidelines (20-50 gamma for most applications) will notice many benefits, including killing bacteria, viruses, fungi, and other microbes.
 In addition to the germicidal effect ozone has on foreign pathogens and infections, it also increases ATP production in the cells, which usually results in an increase of energy, as well as stimulating the immune system.
-When you start getting past 65-70 gamma there is significant evidence that suggests that not only will it inhibit tissue generation, it could also suppress the immune system.
-That is why it is of the upmost importance to make sure you are using the ozone equipment properly to ensure you are getting good results rather than bad.
+When you start getting past 65-80 gamma concentrations there is evidence that suggests it could potentially inhibit tissue generation and also might start to suppress the immune system.

 Most insufflations occur in the 20-50 gamma range for optimal effect.
 It is recommended to do these treatments ideally at an oxygen flow rate of 1/8 LPM.
 Some generators will not have a variable output dial for you to adjust the amount of ozone at a specific flow rate, which essentially means you have one setting per flow rate.
 If that is the case, it will be harder for you to titrate or adjust the gamma dose.
 Titrating the dose is recommended because it allows your body to slowly acclimate to the ozone at lower gamma levels (20-30 gamma) before getting into the medium and higher gamma doses (30-50 gamma).